Best Business Books For Women (To Kick Butt At Work!)

 Work Pause Thrive

 What if you want to lean back into the business world after taking a career break?
 Many Fortune 500 companies are developing programs for “Relaunchers.”
-Even law firms are reaching out to women who left law to raise children, deal with aging parents or just take a break.
-Work Pause Thrive by Lisen Stromberg reminds us that many accomplished women have taken a break from their careers and later leapt back in with both feet.
+Even law firms are reaching out to women who left the law to raise children, deal with aging parents, or just take a break.
+Work Pause Thrive by Lisen Stromberg reminds us that many accomplished women have taken a break from their careers, and then leapt back in with both feet.
 Even Supreme Court Justice Sandra Day O’Connor left her law practice for five years to care for her children early in her career.

 In the Company of Women